 - Medicare or Medicaid expenses might be paid directly by the insurance company before the check is sent to your lawyer.

-Although there’s no way to say exactly how long it will take for you to receive your check, an attorney can and will do everything possible to expedite the process.
+Although there’s no way to say exactly how long it will take for you to receive your check, an attorney will work to expedite the process.

 Have You Been Injured In A Charleston South Carolina Area Car Accident?